The Stability of Boolean Networks with Generalized Canalizing Rules: Introduction

-So-called `canalizing functions' are a significant modification of the random truth table model of previous work \cite{Derrida1986}.
-Canalizing functions, believed to be biologically relevant \cite{PNAS1, harris}, are those functions where an argument of the function (the `canalizing input'), having a certain value (the `canalizing value'), determines the value of the function independent of the values of the other arguments (inputs) \cite{Kauffman1993}.
+So-called `canalizing functions' are a significant modification of the random truth table model of previous work.
+Canalizing functions, believed to be relevant to genetic networks \cite{PNAS1, harris}, are those functions where an argument of the function (the `canalizing input'), having a certain value (the `canalizing value'), determines the value of the function independently of the values of the other arguments of the function (inputs) \cite{Kauffman1993}.
 If the canalizing input does not have the canalizing value, the function is determined by the other inputs.
 (Further refinements can include a hierarchy of canalization \cite{PNAS2}.)
-Canalizing functions often stabilize networks that would be unstable in their absence \cite{PNAS2, chaos}.
-Shmulevich and Kauffman defined the `activity' \cite{activities} of a Boolean variable on a Boolean function, which can be used to quantify the increased importance of canalizing inputs.
+Previous work \cite{PNAS2, chaos, drossel, socolar} has considered random network topology and random choices of canalizing inputs and, with those assumptions, has demonstrated that canalizing functions often stabilize networks that would be disordered in their absence.
+A key quantity, defined in previous work by Shmulevich and Kauffman, is the `activity' \cite{activities, activities2} of a Boolean variable on a Boolean function.
+This quantity can be used to characterize the increased importance of canalizing inputs and plays a crucial role in the theory presented in this paper.

-In this paper, we present a generalized model of canalizing behavior that we believe offers an enhancement in the biological relevance of Boolean network models.
-We use the Shmulevich-Kauffman activity to extend the results of Ref. \cite{self} to the case of networks with canalizing functions.
-We derive an hypothesized condition under which such networks are stable, and we numerically test this criterion.
-A significant point is that our stability criterion applies to networks of very general topology.